studyharderyahh/BookManagementSystem/README.md

   - Manages a queue of books with filtering criteria.
 Implements a singleton pattern.

 - **`DataManager.cs`**
   - Handles operations such as loading books, adding books, and displaying books.
-Interfaces with `BookDataStructure` and `ProcessBooksData`.
+Interfaces with BookDataStructure and ProcessBooksData.

 - **`ProcessBooksData.cs`**
   - Processes and manages categorized book stacks.
 Provides methods for adding, displaying, and deleting books.

 - **`ReadDataFile.cs`**
-  - Reads book data from a file and populates the `BookDataStructure`.
+  - Reads book data from a file and populates the BookDataStructure.
 Uses the singleton pattern.

 ## Contriution:
 Designed by Elisa, for Applied Data Structure final project.